AIgen-Solutions-s-r-l/resonance/memory-bank/progress.md

   - Modified test script to verify the new schema structure
 - Analyzed field usage across the codebase to verify no critical functionality would be affected
 - Verified that the database model (Job class) keeps the original fields for internal operations
+- Phase 3: Testing and Coverage Analysis
+  - Executed all project tests with coverage reporting
+  - Generated HTML coverage report for detailed analysis
+  - Found 33% overall code coverage with 8 passing tests
+  - Verified 100% coverage of the modified schema files
+  - Identified areas for test coverage improvement

 ### Implementation Details
 - Fields removed from JobSchema: